christiankay/SDC_projects_P3_Behavioral-Cloning/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back on center of the track.
+These images show what a recovery looks like starting from left lane line:

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data set (see section above), I also flipped images and angles thinking that this would help to avoid overfiiting and decrease the influence of my personal driving behaviour.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had about 80,000 number of data points.
+I then preprocessed this data by removing the first 70 pixel lines from the top and the first 20 from bottom (code line 91)

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by testing different amounts of epochs.
+The lowest validation mean square error over all epochs was not a good indicator for a feasible model.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+The model was trained on my local GPU (NVIDIA GTX 770) and also the online prediction of the steering angle was calculated by the GPU.
+For loading training data a python generator was used with a batch size of 128 data points to avoid memory problems.